ech0s7r/ech0s7r.github.io/about/index.md

 I develop since I was 7 years old and I've always used linux as main system, since few years ago I'm using OS X as the main system, but I cannot live without shell.
 <br>
-My favorite languages are C and Java.
+My favorite languages are C and Kotlin.

 <div style='text-align: center'>I live in USA.</div>